 The competitive world of the Internet creates a need for leverage for smaller businesses that wish to compete with larger ones.
 The smaller businesses will never catch up to the large companies marketing budgets, so how can they really compete?
 One way, SEO, on-page and off-page optimization that offers authority, brand building, traffic, and of course, profits.
-In 2014, the world of SEO shifted dramatically with all of the Google updates and algorithm changes, so what you may have once knew, today means very little.
+In 2014, the world of SEO shifted dramatically with all of the Google updates and algorithm changes, so what you may have once known, today means very little.

 Start with Keyword Analysis

-Keywords are still part of the SEO world, that has not changed, but how they are used has changed.
+Keywords are still part of the SEO world, which has not changed, but how they are used has changed.
 So, before getting too involved in what to do with the keywords on your page, you need to first find out what ones are best to use.

 Google Planner is a free tool that offers help to locate keywords that match your needs.
 It displays the keywords search volume, and offers keyword ideas based on your initial search.
 The tool provides basic information that is required to make an educated decision on keyword usage.

 High Search Volume with Low Competition – This is your ideal keyword scenario.
-Finding this combination is not easy, but when you do, the pay offs can be huge.
+Finding this combination is not easy, but when you do, the payoffs can be huge.
 Larger businesses in your industry have most likely cornered the market on the main keyword you have been using, and as said before, you are never going to catch up to their marketing budget, so stop competing for that word.
 Find one that is less competitive, but that still offers a high search volume.
-You can still use the main keyword that is in high-demand; just do not focus your campaign around it.
+You can still use the main keyword that is in high demand; just do not focus your campaign around it.

-Long Tail Keywords – Google is all about answering questions these days, so use long tail keywords that ask, or answer a question.
+Long Tail Keywords – Google is all about answering questions these days, so use long-tail keywords that ask, or answer a question.

 On-Page Optimization Tips

 Once you have your keywords sorted out, it is time to start building and optimizing your website.
 Google does not allow you to simply stuff your page with keywords for rankings anymore; you are expected to be an authority, so prove you are one!